 If you prefer not to get help with filling out the petition and other paperwork, you can fill it out on your own.
 The paperwork is available at your local courthouse and online at the Hawaii Judiciary website.
-You will find links to the forms you will need at our HI Download Court Forms page.
-For information on the courthouse in your area, please see our HI Courthouse Locations page.
+You will find links to the forms you will need at our Hawaii Download Court Forms page.
+For information on the courthouse in your area, please see our Hawaii Courthouse Locations page.
 However, you may want to consider going to the appropriate support office in your circuit as they can help you through the process and give you advice on safety planning.

 1 HRS § 586-3(c)